An official website of the United States government

 Steps

-1. Write a cover letter with all the required information.
+1. Prepare a cover letter that includes all required information (What You Need).

 ATTN: Division Chief